tongxinw/Code-Blenders/README.md

 # Hello :laughing: , we are Code Blenders :cyclone:.
 This is the midterm project for Brown DSI Data2040 class.

-Written by: Guansu :space_invader:, Shiqi :cherry_blossom:, Tongxin :icecread:
+Written by: Guansu :space_invader:, Shiqi :cherry_blossom:, Tongxin :icecream:

 ## Bengali.AI Handwritten Grapheme Classification